 Beyond community service, Katelyn is an avid creative writer, musician, and a school varsity team fencer.

 Co-Founder of GEMCO

-Melody Chang is a high school junior from Orange County, California.
+Melody Chang is a high schooler from Southern California.
 Passionate about public health, she strives to harness her entrepreneurial spirit to innovate in community service.